 Marcel Proust's In Search of Lost Time is one of the most influential and ambitious literary works of all time.
 The Morgan celebrates the 1913 publication of the first of its seven volumes, Swann's Way, with a fascinating selection of the author's notebooks, preliminary drafts, galley-proofs, and other documents from the collection of the Bibliothèque nationale de France.
-The works on display will provide unique insight into Proust's creative process and the birth of his masterpiece.
-Also on view will be period postcards with depictions of Illiers, which served as the inspiration for Proust's fictional town Combray, and Paris.
-Several letters between Proust and his mother, Jeanne, from the Morgan's collection, will be included.
+The works on display provides unique insight into Proust's creative process and the birth of his masterpiece.
+Also on view are period postcards with depictions of Illiers, which served as the inspiration for Proust's fictional town Combray, and Paris.
+Several letters from the Morgan's collection between Proust and his mother, Jeanne, are included.

-This exhibition was made possible by the Recanati-Kaplan Foundation.
+This exhibition is made possible by the Recanati-Kaplan Foundation.

-Generous support was provided by Air France, Jean-Marie and Elizabeth Eveillard, Hubert and Mireille Goldschmidt, the Institut français, the Y. A. Istel Foundation, and the Leonard and Elaine Silverstein Family Foundation.
+Generous support is provided by Air France, Jean-Marie and Elizabeth Eveillard, Hubert and Mireille Goldschmidt, the Institut français, the Y. A. Istel Foundation, and the Leonard and Elaine Silverstein Family Foundation.